 2.4.14 3D Control and Planning

+3D Control and Planning is a process that utilizes a model to layout project elements such as the position of walls using a total station with survey points preassigned in the model.
+The process of automating the control of equipment's movement and location such as using GPS coordinates to determine if proper excavation depth is reached.

 2.4.15 As-Built Modelling for AM and Facilities Upkeep

 As Built Modelling for AM and Facilities Upkeep is the process used to depict an accurate representation of the physical conditions, environment, and assets of a facility, which shall be adopted in construction stage.
 As-built BIM model of all components shall be submitted as described in Clause of Deliverable ‘BIM Models’ of this BIM Specification.